Eye color guide

 Illustration for blue-gray eyes rarity

-Why blue-gray stands out
+Why blue-gray eyes stand out

 Why blue-gray deserves its own page